microsoft/live-share/docs/use/vscode.md

 Sometimes you need to explain a problem or design that spans multiple files or locations in code.
 In these situations, it can be useful to temporarily follow a colleague as they move throughout the project.
 For this reason, when you join a collaboration session you will automatically "follow" the host.
 When following someone, your editor will stay in sync with their currently open file and scroll position.

-> **Note:** Currently Live Share does not follow participants into files or folders outside of the shared folder root [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/54).
+> **Note:** By default, Live Share shares opened files external to the shared folder as well.
+If you want to disable this feature, update `liveshare.shareExternalFiles` Live Share to `false` in settings.json.

 To start following a participant (as either a host or guest), click on their name in the participants' list in the Live Share Explorer view or custom tab.
 The circle next to their name will fill in to indicate you are following them.